Plan an Autumn Adventure

 1. Scanlon Creek Conservation Area, Kingfisher Trail

 Sparkling hues of red maple trees, and yellow poplar trees invite you to visit the Kingfisher Trail at Scanlon Creek Conservation Area.
 Listen for birds softly chirping as they prepare their nests for winter.
 Breathe deeply and take in the entire experience - a natural area that is as strikingly beautiful as it is blissfully peaceful.
-This scenic view is most easily accessed by parking at the Discovery Play Garden and walking down the hill, past the lookout (the lookout is currently under construction and is a well-known feature of this property).
+This scenic view is most easily accessed by parking at the Discovery Play Garden and walking down the hill, past the lookout.
 Once at the clearing at the bottom of the hill beside the beach house, follow the Kingfisher trail to the right, which will take you over two bridges to this location.
 This delightful trail is sure to please photographers, families and nature lovers too!

 Step away from the everyday hustle and bustle and enjoy the brilliantly coloured and tree-lined trails of this popular conservation area, a vast forest made up of mixed deciduous and coniferous trees and a pine plantation.